Samueltommzy/Algorithms/README.md

 # Algorithms
-Solving algorithm and data structure problems using python and javascript..from basics to complex
+Solving algorithm and data structure problems using python,javascript and java.